Ireland Baldwin Tells Alec Baldwin To Chill About Risqué Instagram Pictures, Attends New Weed Museum Opening

 Another poster who probably wasn’t a relative put up a more extensive remark.

-“Sad when young women feel they must strip off their clothes to find empowerment, without care or concern how it may impact those they love.
-Yes she has an nice body but so do a lot of other women, and they don’t feel the need to bare it all.”
+“Sad when young women feel they must strip off their clothes to find empowerment, without care or concern how it may impact those they love…she has an nice body but so do a lot of other women, and they don’t… need to bare it all.”

 Still, another follower further ranted, stating that putting up such an image may just be caused by “insecurity” on Ireland’s part, while the image also brought “shame” to her dad and uncle.